It’s easier than ever to go beyond a sleeping pill prescription.

 By Lisa Spear

-When sleep specialist Michelle Primeau, MD, takes out her prescription pad for a patient with insomnia, she is likely not writing a prescription for a sleeping pill like Ambien but directing patients to a software program instead.
+When sleep specialist Michelle Primeau, MD, takes out her prescription pad for a patient with insomnia, she is likely not prescribing a sleeping pill like Ambien but directing patients to a software program instead.

 Though many people with insomnia go into doctor’s visits expecting a drug to relieve their sleeplessness, stakeholders are moving increasingly toward holistic approaches.
 Clinicians, medical technology firms, and even pharmaceutical companies are seeing the benefits of treating the whole person.
 Primeau has spent years recommending SHUTi, recently relaunched as Somryst, the first prescription digital therapeutic intended for use in the treatment of patients 22 years of age and older with chronic insomnia.